AnttiRask/AnttiRask/README.md

 - 📚 Since 2019 I've been studying data analytics and data science.
 It's funny, but I think I finally know what I want to do when I 'grow up'.

 ### Current
-- 🔭 In May 2021 I launched my R related blog, "why join the navy when you can be a pi{R}ate": [youcanbeapirate][blog]!
+- 🔭 In May 2021 I launched my R related blog [why join the navy when you can be a pi{R}ate][blog]
-- 🌱 I’m currently learning [statistical learning][ISLR] (among other things)
+- 🌱 I’m currently studying [statistical learning][ISLR] (among other things)
 - 👯 I’m looking to connect and/or collaborate especially with others interested in both data and music (business)
-- 🥅 2021 Goals: Continue learning new things and writing blog posts about the process
+- 🥅 2021 Goals:
+    - Continue learning new things every day
+    - Write blog posts about the process
+    - Read 50 books (my [goodreads profile][goodreads])
+    - Finish [DataCamp][datacamp] Data Science certification
+    - Further develop (and publish parts of) my passion project of gathering and analyzing data from Spotify, YouTube and radio charts (in Finland)

 ### Fun facts:
 - ⚡ I love to sing and play the ukulele.
 I play in a band, [Antti & Isotalo][spotify-antti-&-isotalo], but have also released a solo EP under the name [Eriparimies][spotify-eriparimies].